mtoslalibu/mtoslalibu.github.io/_pages/about.md

 Publications
 ======
++ **M. Toslali**, S. Parthasarathy, F. Oliveira, H. Huang, A. Coskun, “Iter8: Online Experimentation in the Cloud”.
+In Proceedings of the 12th ACM Symposium on Cloud Computing (SoCC ’21)
++ **M. Toslali**, E. Ates, A. Ellis, Z. Zhang, D. Huye, L. Liu, S. Puterman, A.K.
+Coskun, R.R.
+Sambasivan, “Automating instrumentation choices for performance problems in distributed applications with VAIF”.
+In Proceedings of the 12th ACM Symposium on Cloud Computing (SoCC ’21).
-+ **M. Toslali**, S. Parthasarathy, F. Oliveira, A. Coskun, “JACKPOT: Online experimentation of Cloud Microservices”, in USENIX Workshop on Hot Topics in Cloud Computing (HotCloud), 2020.
++ **M. Toslali**, S. Parthasarathy, F. Oliveira, A. Coskun, “JACKPOT: Online experimentation of Cloud Microservices”.
+In 12th USENIX Workshop on Hot Topics in Cloud Computing (HotCloud ’20).
 + E. Ates, L. Sturmann, **M. Toslali**, O. Krieger, R. Megginson, A.K.
 Coskun, R.R.
-Sambasivan, “An automated, cross-layer instrumentation framework for diagnosing performance problems in distributed applications”, in Symposium on Cloud Computing (SoCC), 2019
+Sambasivan, “An automated, cross-layer instrumentation framework for diagnosing performance problems in distributed applications”.
+In Proceedings of the 10th ACM Symposium on Cloud Computing (SoCC ’19).

 Research Experience
 ======